pschatzmann/ESP32-A2DP/README.md

 ## Change History

 Master
+- Made all methods virtual to enable flexible subclassing
 - Automatically reconnect to last source (Thanks to (JohnyMielony)[https://github.com/JohnyMielony]!)
+- Support for data callback (Thanks to (Mike Mishaux)[https://github.com/Mishaux])
 - Error Corrections in BluetoothA2DPSource
 - Support for writeData in BluetoothA2DPSource
 - Support for multiple alternative BT names in BluetoothA2DPSource